top of page

 Biography

 Kiersten Conway is a dynamic songwriter, contemporary jazz vocalist, and multi-instrumentalist, known for her innovative approach to both jazz standards and original compositions.
-A native of Iowa City, she has built an impressive performance resume, gracing renowned venues such as Noce Jazz Club and Hoyt Sherman Place in Des Moines, as well as the Iowa City Jazz Festival.
-In 2024, she showcased her talents at the Rochester International Jazz Festival alongside Liala Biali and performed at the prestigious Jazz Education Network conference in New Orleans.
-A three-time winner of the DownBeat Student Music Awards in 2023, 2024, and 2025, Kiersten was recognized in the Vocal Jazz Soloist category and honored for her original composition “Black-Eyed Susan.”
-In the fall of 2025, she will begin her studies at the University of North Texas, where she will study under acclaimed vocalists Rosana Eckert and Jennifer Barnes.
-Her work is a testament to her creativity, passion, and unique voice in the jazz world.
+A native of Iowa City, she has built an impressive performance résumé, gracing venues such as Noce Jazz Club and Hoyt Sherman Place in Des Moines, as well as the Iowa City Jazz Festival.
+In 2024, she showcased her talents at the Rochester International Jazz Festival alongside Laila Biali and at the prestigious Jazz Education Network Conference in New Orleans.
+A three-time DownBeat Student Music Award winner (2023–2025), Kiersten has been recognized as a Vocal Jazz Soloist and for her original composition Black-Eyed Susan.
+She is currently at the University of North Texas, where she studies with Rosana Eckert and Jennifer Barnes, serves as the vocalist for the Three O’Clock Lab Band, and sings in the vocal ensemble Avenue C. Her work reflects a bold, creative voice shaping the future of jazz.

 KierstenConway.JPEG